Determining skew left braces of size np: Skew braces of size

 \subsection{Total numbers}

-For a prime number $p\geq 7$ we compile in the following tables the total number of skew left braces of size $12p$.
+For a prime number $p\geq 7$ we compile in the following tables the total number of skew braces of size $12p$.
 The additive group is a semidirect product $\Z_p\rtimes E$ and the multiplicative group is a semidirect product $\Z_p\rtimes F$.
 In the first column we have the possible $E$'s and in the first row the possible $F$'s.

 \begin{itemize} \item If $p\equiv 11 \pmod{12}$

 \item If $p\equiv 5 \pmod{12}$

 \item If $p\equiv 7 \pmod{12}$